PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 - `Whistle Only` combined with `Exclamation Marks Only (Ignore Question Marks)` will get stuck if the Pokémon walk up to you, but don't attack.
 - `Circle Only` will get stuck if you manage to get just outside of the grassy area.
 Normally, whistling will trigger a mark reaction to pull you back to the grass.

 ## Options:

 This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](../Appendix/GlobalSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

 There is no option to search only for a square shiny.
 Nearly all shinies are square and only 15/65536 are star.
 Therefore it is infeasible to hunt for star shiny.

 ### Go Home when Done:

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

+### Game Language:

+If set to a language, the program will attempt to read the name of each Pokémon you encounter and log it.

+### Mark Offset:

+Aim this far below the bottom of the exclamation/question mark.
+1.0 is the height of the mark.
+Increase this value when the Pokémon are large.

 ### Mark Priority: